flavian95/University-Projects-and-Exercises/README.md

-🎓 College Projects & Exercises (Portfolio)
+🎓 University Projects & Exercises (Portfolio)

 Welcome to Main, a central repository hosting the bulk of my university work throughout my Computer Science degree, along with assorted programming exercises and web development practice.
 This is a portfolio-style repository that showcases the growth of my skills, the variety of problems I’ve tackled, and the technologies I’ve learned along the way.